UPPAALModelChecker/docs.uppaal.org/content/gui-reference/verifier/verifying.md

 The verification output is displayed in the _Status_ field at the bottom of the verifier panel.
 The result is also indicated by the circular markers in the rightmost column of the _Overview_ panel.
 A grey marker indicates that the truth value of the property is unknown, a green marker that the property is satisfied, and a red marker that the property is not satisfied.

-In case the _Over Approximation_ or the _Under Approximation_ options are enabled, the output of the verifier might be that property is "maybe satisfied".
+In case the _Over Approximation_ or the _Under Approximation_ options are selected for [State Space Representation](/gui-reference/menu-bar/options/#state-space-representation), the output of the verifier might be that property is _"maybe satisfied"_.
 This happens when the verifier cannot determine the truth value of the property due to the approximations used.

 ## Statistical Model Checking